Mushymato/HaveMoreKids/docs/002-extensions-content_patcher_tokens.md

 HMK provides these content patcher tokens, and the implementation also results in a change in behavior for the `ChildNames` token.

+**Note:** These content patcher tokens updates slightly later than the equivalent [game state queries](./002-extensions-game_state_queries.md).
+Thus, if you don't need to use CP tokens then it's better to use the GSQs instead.

 ## mushymato.HaveMoreKids/KidDisplayName

 Can be used...